BrainSwap/Mandible2/README.md

                 |__          \.    ^    ./
                                ^~~~^~~~^

+# Change Log
+5/12/2012 - Integrated major, backwards compatible updates to the Jake system from the last project we launched which includes:

+- Cleaner, enhanced Jakefile with custom variables at the top.
+- Production, QA, and Staging deployment endpoint support.
+- [Amazon S3](http://aws.amazon.com/s3/) asset uploading with gzip, cache-control, versioning, and cache breaking support.

 # Welcome

 Mandible2 is a text editor agnostic HTML5/CSS3/Javascript web application development toolset + project template developed by [Brainswap](http://www.brainswap.com/) while working for client’s like [SocialGenius](http://www.socialgeni.us/) and [Skype](http://www.skype.com/intl/en-us/home), it is now maintained here.
 Utilizing an ecosystem of well-supported libraries and technologies Mandible provides structure, consistency, and a framework of standardized solutions to development pitfalls and web technology issues when dealing with developing and deploying javascript heavy web apps and mobile friendly web sites.